-A Nordic consortium headed by SINTEF (Norway) and with the participants VTT (Finland), FOI (Sweden), S-SENCE (Sweden), STC (Denmark) and MedCoast-Scandinavia is conducting a foresight study on Biomedical Sensors.
+A Nordic consortium headed by SINTEF (Norway) and with the participants VTT (Finland), FOI (Sweden), S-SENCE (Sweden), Sensor Technology Centre (Denmark) and MedCoast-Scandinavia is conducting a foresight study on Biomedical Sensors.
 The project is supported by the Nordic Innovation Centre.
-The project revolves around a series of workshops, the first on held in Copenhagen 6-7 October 2005, the second one in Oslo, 2 November 2005, the third in Stockholm, 3 March 2006 and the fourth in Finland before summer.
-The objectives of the workshops are to establish status, needs and perspectives for sensors in relation to health care and in particular the need for biomedical sensors.
+The project revolves around a series of workshops, the first on held in Copenhagen 6-7 October 2005, the second one in Oslo on 2 November 2005, the third in Stockholm on 3 March 2006 and the fourth in Tampere on 7 June 2006.
+The objectives of the workshops have been to establish status, needs and perspectives for sensors in relation to health care and in particular the need for biomedical sensors.
+This paper presents the background, workshops and some of the findings so far in the project.